-Described as ‘a hidden secret in the heart of the tranquil Eden Valley’ (Tim Longville, Cumbria Life) the first impression is one of extensive lawns, colourful herbaceous borders and walled rose garden with views to the Pennines.
-Then comes the surprise.
-A flight of stone steps leads down to a lower garden laid out around Morland Beck fed by a high ‘force’ gushing water into a shady pool below.
+Described as ‘a hidden secret in the heart of the tranquil Eden Valley’ (Tim Longville, Cumbria Life feature (PDF, 5MB)) the first impression is one of extensive lawns, colourful herbaceous borders and walled rose garden with views to the Pennines.
+Stone steps lead down to a lower garden laid out around Morland Beck fed by a high ‘force’ gushing water into a shady pool below.
 Crossing the beck by the wooden foot bridge, visitors reach a secret wonderland where nature runs riot – a Victorian rock garden created out of a former quarry complete with fountain, grotto and cliff top walk towering overhead.
 The circular walk returns via the steppingstones and Lion Steps to the croquet lawns.

 There is a Private Garden on the south side of the house for the exclusive use of Morland House guests.
 Accessible both from directly from the Drawing Room and from outside the Family Kitchen, it has a patio with outdoor table, chairs and a barbecue, a lawn, and an 1880 summerhouse.
 This allows for lunches or tea parties outdoors.

 There is a private gate to the church, which has the only Saxon tower in the North West of England.
 Therefore, the house makes an excellent base for wedding parties.
-The garden has many splendid locations for wedding photographs, and is available free of charge to guests who rent the house.
+The garden has many splendid locations for wedding photographs.

 Private Garden